manGoweb/SpecTools/README.md

 These are:
 * action
-    * simulate tap on a button or view with a gesture recognizer
+    * simulate tap on a button or view with a gesture recogniser
 * check
-    * check if a view is trully visible on screen
+    * check if a view is truly visible on screen
 * find
     * locate any element on the screen based on their content or type
 * prepare
-    * prepare your view controller like it would get setup in a real enviroment
+    * prepare your view controller like it would get setup in a real environment
     * change size of the view for any device screen during runtime to check all is still visible

 There is a space for a lot more additional functionality so please feel free to raise issues with feature requests.